Siyamukelo00Cebekulu/Siyamukelo00Cebekulu/README.md

 - 📚 I love exploring creativity and perspective.
 - 🧠 My goal is to land a sweet 6 figure tech job.
 - 🎨 I’m also learning some other stuff to be useful*.
-- 🕹️ Hobbies include playing football manager, thinking about football manager and dreaming about football manager and rewatching moneyball for insperation.
+- 🕹️ Hobbies include playing football manager, thinking about football manager and dreaming about football manager and rewatching moneyball for inspiration.

 ---